ryan-jm/gamecritic/README.md

 ## Usage

-Make a GET request to `/api/` to view all of the available endpoints and their queries/parameters, as well as example responses.
+Make a GET request to `/api` to view all of the available endpoints and their queries/parameters, as well as example responses.

 ## Roadmap

-- [ ] Integrate JWT authorization to protect endpoints.
+- [x] ~~Integrate JWT authorization to protect endpoints.~~ [Done](https://github.com/sanctumlysis/gamecritic/issues/1).

 - [ ] Implement image storage and random generation of images for categories.